Private Information Retrieval from Locally Repairable Databases with Colluding Servers: Introduction

-As pointed out in the distributed storage literature however, MDS codes are not suitable for large databases, since repairing a failed node requires contacting and downloading the content of a large number of nodes, resulting in high repair latency.
-Locally repairable codes (LRCs), introduced in \cite{gopalan, kamath} and already applied in practice \cite{azure, xoring}, allow to repair a single erasure (or generally $ \delta - 1 $ erasures per \textit{local group}, for a \textit{local distance} $ \delta $) by contacting at most a number $ r $, called \textit{locality}, of other nodes.
-At the same time, they may correct $ d-1 $ global erasures in catastrophic cases, where $ d $ is the minimum distance of the LRC.
-Maximally recoverable (MR) LRCs were introduced in \cite{blaum-RAID, gopalan-MR} and allow to correct any information-theoretically correctable erasure pattern for given parameters $ k $, $ r $, $ \delta $ and number of local groups $ g $.
-MR-LRCs have optimal distance, but in general LRCs with optimal distance (such as those in \cite{tamo-barg}) are not MR.
+is the highest known (and it is unmatched by other schemes) for an unrestricted number of files and is always strictly larger than that of known universal PIR schemes \cite{razan-it}.

-Although some works in PIR consider general storage codes \cite{hollanti, graell-isit}, no work has achieved rates comparable to \cite{hollanti} for optimal LRC or MR-LRC databases, to the best of our knowledge.
+However, we will disregard in our rate comparisons the scheme in \cite{hollanti}, since it is \textit{more restrictive} as it only works for generalized Reed--Solomon (GRS) storage codes \cite{reed-solomon}, but not for other MDS storage codes, which makes them incompatible with any MR-LRC coded database (except for the trivial cases).
+More concretely, the scheme in \cite{hollanti} uses the coordinate-wise product, and the only MDS codes that satisfy the desired properties with respect to such products are GRS codes \cite{marquez}.
+Furthermore, GRS codes are not LRCs and can never be (except for trivial cases) the MDS codes obtained after removing the local parities of an MR-LRC.
+This is because GRS codes have linear field sizes and MR-LRCs require super-linear field sizes \cite{gopi}.
+Hence the scheme from \cite{hollanti} may not be adapted to be used in an MR-LRC coded database.
+For similar reasons, the PIR scheme from \cite{hollanti} is also incompatible with linear network coding (see Subsection \ref{subsec pir over lin coded networks} and \cite{pir-networks}).

-In this work, we provide a PIR scheme for the class of MR-LRC storage codes introduced in \cite{universal-lrc}, based on linearized Reed-Solomon codes \cite{linearizedRS}.
-With parameters as above, the total length of the MR-LRC code is $ n = g(r+\delta-1) $ and the required field size is roughly $ g^r $, which is the smallest known for MR-LRCs in the paremeter regime $ r \leq gr - k $ (see \cite{universal-lrc}).
+As pointed out in the distributed storage literature, MDS codes are not suitable for large databases, which are increasingly more important due to the spread of Big Data.
+This is because repairing one single failed node with an MDS code requires contacting and downloading the content of a large number of nodes, resulting in a high repair latency.
+Locally repairable codes (LRCs), introduced in \cite{gopalan, kamath} and already applied in practice (by, e.g., Microsoft \cite{azure} and Facebook \cite{xoring}), allow to repair a single erasure (or generally $ \delta - 1 $ erasures per \textit{local group}, for a \textit{local distance} $ \delta $) by contacting at most a number $ r $, called \textit{locality}, of other nodes.
+Maximally recoverable (MR) LRCs were introduced in \cite{blaum-RAID, gopalan-MR} and are optimal in the following strong sense: Given parameters $ k $, $ r $, $ \delta $ and number of local groups $ g $, if there is an erasure pattern that an MR-LRC with such parameters cannot correct, then such a pattern cannot be corrected by any other LRC with such parameters.
+Such patterns can be described easily, see Definitions \ref{def LRC} and \ref{def MR}.